Amar Chitra Katha: Cultural Impact and Scholarly Criticism

 By 1995, Amar Chitra Katha had published over 500 titles, and prided itself on its scope and completeness on Indian history and cultural heritage.

 Titles are sold not only as individual issues but also as groupings.
 "Stories from the Ramayana" is one such grouping of titles that were originally published separately; in it nine titles relating to the Ramayana are compiled, with their literary source material coming from diverse sources.
 "The Mahabharata in 60 Volumes" in contrast is a pre-planned volume; Pritchett notes the series' lofty dialogue and its skirting of certain ethical issues regarding incidents in the Mahabharata.
 "The Epic of New India" is another series; it narrates an Indian nationalist view of British rule and the independence movement, with heroic, communally united Indians fighting against evil, caricatured British colonialists; in all Amar Chitra Katha comics set in the colonial era, communal conflict is whitewashed.
 Amar Chitra Katha's selection of work on modern history was described by Pritchett (1995) as "invidiously selective"; many of the most notable independence activists (especially women and Muslims) had not received issues up to that point, while Sikh history was given far more extensive coverage.
 Pritchett states Amar Chitra seeks to engage in "cosmic integration" with Krishna as its chosen deity and all other non-human species (Vanara, Rakshasa, Nāga, etc.) subsumed into human forms.

 American scholar Jeremy Stoll has noted that, "As the earliest indigenous comic books in India, the Amar Chitra Katha series set a strong precedent, one which has dictated comics content and style for decades since".
-On the other hand, he noted the series' promotion of "nationalism", and lamented that "as the most widely published and read Indian comics, books from this series are the ones that most scholars [of Indian comics] have focused upon, to the detriment of understanding the wider context of India's comics, storytelling, and visual cultures".
+Furthermore, he noted the series' promotion of "nationalism", and lamented that "as the most widely published and read Indian comics, books from this series are the ones that most scholars [of Indian comics] have focused upon, to the detriment of understanding the wider context of India's comics, storytelling, and visual cultures".

 The stories have often been criticised in the past as distorted depictions of history.
 Another criticism is that comic books, by their very nature, do not reflect the richness and complexity of the oral tradition of Indian mythology in which multiple versions of a story can co-exist simultaneously.